stefanos-asi/Ecommerce-Project/PROJECTDESCRIPTION.md

 Conclusion:

-The objective of this project was to provide the audience with some key statistics about the top 5 products based on the metric of sales, in an interval of 13 months.
+The objective of this project was to provide the audience with some key statistics about the top 5 products based on the metric of sales and orders, in an interval of 13 months.
 This analysis can be used to draw valuable insights about the best-sellers such as:

 --The monthly sales pattern of each product